The Friends were formed in 1998 specifically to raise money for the maintenance of the Grade I listed church building.

 We publish a newsletter four times a year with details of on-going repair work, glimpses into the history of the parish and details of our future events.

 In fact, local parish history seems to have been a very popular subject with talks and illustrated lectures drawing many people together to expand their knowledge.
-Please contact Marten Rogers if you have any questions about the history of St Stephen’s, be it family history, church history or parish history – he will be more than happy to help you.

 The Friends hold various functions throughout the year to raise money for the fabric of the church.